AVEVA/sample-adh-grafana_backend_plugin-datasource/README.md

 1. Open a new or existing Grafana dashboard, and choose the Sequential Data Store Sample as the data source
 1. Enter your Namespace (if querying ADH) and Stream, and data will populate into the dashboard from the stream for the dashboard's time range

-## Running the Sample with Docker
+## Running the sample with Docker

 1. Open a command prompt inside this folder
+1. Build/run the frontend in development mode `npm run dev`
+   _Note: Using this command should automatically reload any front end changes made to the code while the grafana container is running_
-1. Build the container using `docker build -t grafana-adh .`
+1. Build/run the backend using `npm run server`
    _Note: The dockerfile being built contains an ENV statement that creates an [environment variable](https://grafana.com/docs/grafana/latest/administration/configuration/#configure-with-environment-variables) that overrides an option in the grafana config.
 In this case, the `allow_loading_unsigned_plugins` option is being overridden to allow the [unsigned plugin](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins) in this sample to be used._
-1. Run the container using `docker run -d --name=grafana -p 3000:3000 grafana-adh`
 1. Navigate to localhost:3000 to configure data sources and view data

 ## Using ADH OAuth login to Grafana